chenyu-ed-lee/BC-FE-Test/README.md

 # BC Front End Test

-This is built with AngularJs and Node.js.
+This is built with jQuery and Node.js and some pure hardcoded JavaScript.

 Once you cloned it, you run NPM install in your terminal first.